ccorsi/learning/resume/resume.md

 | :--- | ---: |
 | Emptoris | Burlington, MA |

-- Lead developer responsible for maintaining and enhancing Intelligence Attributes (IA) and IF Java-based frameworks used by other teams within the organization as a basis for several of Emptoris’ commercial products
+- Lead developer responsible for maintaining and enhancing Intelligence Attributes (IA) and IF Java-based frameworks used by other teams within the organization as a basis for several of Emptoris' commercial products

 | Senior Software Engineer | 2000 - 2006 |
 | :--- | ---: |
 | Progress Software Technology | Bedford, MA |

-- Primary developer for the ObjectStore\texttrademark Java Middle Tier Library (JMTL), a highly scalable middle-tier caching $\&$ transaction management system.
+- Primary developer for the ObjectStore&#174; Java Middle Tier Library (JMTL), a highly scalable middle-tier caching &amp; transaction management system.
 Responsibilities included design, implementation, scheduling, mentoring, testing, and documentation
         - _Integrated JMTL with most prominent EJB servers_ such as WebSphere, Weblogic, JBoss and Sun Application Server, using technologies such as JTS, JTA and XAResource
         - _Designed and implemented new features_ in JMTL such as object pooling mechanism, extent implementation, integration with two phase object locking mechanism, and its associated byte-code enhancement tool
         - _Created design documents in order to schedule and mentor_ other group members on implementation of feature enhancements such as two phase object locking byte-code enhancer tool and JMTL proxy code generator